How to Choose Drum Heads: Ultimate Beginners’ Buying Guide

 This article contains affiliate links to products we love and recommend.

 They perhaps make even more difference than changing the drum itself.
-Certainly getting it right can improve the sound of an average drum no end.
+Certainly choosing the right heads can improve the sound of an average drum no end.
+And making the right choice is part of your artistic discretion.

-The three key aspects of drum heads are the material, the number of plies, and the thickness.
-Here’s everything you need to know for selecting the right drum heads for you, whether you play jazz, pop, rock, country, worship, metal or something else.
+In this guide we take a look at everything you need to know for selecting the right drum heads for you, whether you play jazz, pop, rock, country, worship, metal or something else.
+You can skip between the sections using these links, or read on for the full story:

 You will hear the top head - the one you hit - called the ‘batter head’.